Durgaprasad-Budhwani/azure-activedirectory-library-for-react-native/setup/android.md

 ## Assumptions

-You have a Azure AD Setup (TODO - markdown)
+You have a Azure AD Setup

+You can find detailed instructions how to set up a new application in Azure AD [here](https://github.com/AzureADSamples/NativeClient-MultiTarget-DotNet#step-4--register-the-sample-with-your-azure-active-directory-tenant).

 ## Step 1